Mexico Travel Guide

 Erika Falco – Pixabay

 The Temple of Quetzalcoatl, or Temple of the Feathered Serpent, receives its name from the serpent heads carved on the pyramid’s sides.
 There is also another carved figure, believed to be Tlaloc (god of rain), and snails and shells, both symbols of water.
 The feathered serpent heads represent life and peace.
 Archaeologists believe the other snakeheads symbolize war.
 The history of this pyramid is fascinating since it functioned as a center for human sacrifices in the past.
-As proof, the remains of more than 200 sacrifices that archeologists found at the site, which you can see a representation in the Museum Teotihuacan Culture.
+As proof, the remains of more than 200 sacrifices that archaeologists found at the site, which you can see a representation of in the Museum Teotihuacán Culture.

 Temple of Quetzalpapalotl